pwall2222/NOWT/README.md

 ## About The Project

-"Who Am I Up Against?"
-(WAIUA) is simple Windows app that lets you see the ranks, recent game stats and other info of players in a live Valorant match while you're still playing it.
+"New Opponent Who This?"
+(NOWT) is simple Windows app that lets you see the ranks, recent game stats and other info of players in a live Valorant match while you're still playing it.
 Below are the current features that are in the app.

 ### Current Features